NutterLee/Report/README.md

 1. dockers save us a lot of time to build and manage different environments
 2. the HPC is much different from what we use in school, building and managing HPC needs to combine lots of things together
 3. Omega shares the state within the clusters, this makes scheduling easier for scheduler, but also means it's difficult to avoid apps to get too much resources
-4. Google uses its experience to develop Kubernetes, so if possible, use KUbernetes instead.
+4. Google uses its experience to develop Kubernetes, so if possible, use Kubernetes instead.

 ## References